xelinorg/weather-ping/README.md

 You will need an account on `G Suite` and one on `OpenWeatherMap`.

-The working authentication with google side is OAuth token based.

-There is some code that partially implements machine-2-machine logic but that does not work for sending mail as is now.
+The working authentication is implementing machine-2-machine logic and works without user interaction.
+It needs some configuration thought on the security section of the g suite admin and in particular under advanced settings and authentication(manage api client access).
+Here the required is to give the client id of the service account and the scopes of the token to be issued.
+The service account has to be created with domain wide delegation(DWD) enabled and to have been assigned the token creator role.

 There should be an `cron` entry as there is not build-in function to do the scheduling from within the algorithm.

 There is an issue with the data file inside the data directory.
+This issue remain for the timeouted version since on the promised one if does not find the file will create it.

-The `last.weather.json` has to be linked manually the first time or we will never get the comparison done and the email send.
+So The `last.weather.json` has to be linked manually the first time or we will never get the comparison done and the email send or if the promised version run it gets linked with the result of that run.

-There is room for many improvements and a good refactoring.
+There is need for more/correct error handling on both versions.

-The initial thought was for a "pure node/third-party free" code, but the raw implementation of gmail integration was not easy on the given time.
+The initial thought was for a "pure node/third-party free" code.
+The target has been met but the code has to be modularized outside the main files.

 A sample cronjob entry could be this.

 ```
-2 1 * * * SHELL=/bin/bash ; bash ~/weather-ping/weather_ping.sh > /dev/null 2>&1
+2 1 * * * SHELL=/bin/bash ; bash ~/weather-ping/preferred_flow.sh > /dev/null 2>&1
 ```